 I have always loved the colors of Fall and the view from my window shows why.
 (Notice that roses in the lower left corner are still blooming too.)
 The gorgeous orange of pumpkins is the essence of the season.
 As the pumpkin bakes it gains a gorgeous dark amber color.
 I bought a Tutti Frutti Sugar Pie Pumpkin just shy of 6 lbs.
 Who can resist a name like that?
 This is a dense, sweet smaller pumpkin that is great for cooking and less so for making jack ‘o lanterns.
 ‘The bright orange color of pumpkin is a dead giveaway that pumpkin is loaded with an important antioxidant, beta-carotene.
 Beta-carotene is one of the plant carotenoids converted to vitamin A in the body.
 In the conversion to vitamin A, beta carotene performs many important functions in overall health.'(University of Illinois Extension)

 Historically, I have stayed away from Vegan ‘meats’ and ‘cheeses’ because I usually don’t like either the taste or the texture but I keep on trying.
 I am not Vegan but I do believe in using non-dairy products as often as possible, both to promote all the new products (and encourage more) and to boycott the dairy industry, in particular, the factory farming/ Concentrated Animal Feeding Operations (CAFO’s) which are crueltry beyond belief.
 Click on How Our Food Animals Are Raised it if you don’t already know.
 The Vegan world is rapidly changing and there are some really good options out there now that are pretty good.
-I have recently stumbled on these Field Roast Italian Sausages (made with eggplant, fennel garlic and red pepper) They also make some good vegan cheeses under the name of Chao.
+There are several really good vegan sausages, Beyond Meat Italian Sausages are a favorite.
+I first made this using Field Roast Italian Sausages (made with eggplant, fennel garlic and red pepper) They also make some good vegan cheeses under the name of Chao.
 If you are gluten free, check the labels.
 Some are made with vital wheat gluten.
 I threw these same sausages on the grill a few weeks ago during a family barbecue and we were all pleasantly surprised.
 I thought that grilled they were a bit dry but with a great flavor and consistency.
 I decided that next time I would brush them in olive oil before grilling or saute them in a pan with oil.
 In this recipe I removed the casings and crumbled the ‘meat’ and sauteed it along with the onions and celery.
 Of course this step is optional as there are enough other good flavors and textures in this dish without it.
 See TIPS for some suggested substitutions.
 NOTE: This is not a paid endorsement, just my personal opinion.

 The inspiration for this dish came from Vegetarian Times and I used their directions as a guide but created my own ingredients.
 If you are interested in the original recipe which is also Vegan and includes wild rice, beans, corn and spinach, click HERE.